C191068/Ali_Khatami_Solidity15/README.md

 if anyone sends any transaction without calling the fund function then in the abvove code ```receive() external payable``` <br>
 will automatically route them to the fund function <br>

+If anyone does not send us enough funding it will still get reverted <br>